I

 This piece is on loan from the Musee D’Orsay in exchange for our monumental street scene by Caillbotte.

 The French website says its subject shows "amusement, complicity and curiosity, with a hint of melancholy and distraction." .
-I totally agree.
+Sounds about right.
 A great portrait of a fascinating person, Amina de Calais.
 (1843-1884).
-She hosted a celebrated salon for painters, writers, and composers.
+She hosted a salon for celebrated painters, writers, and composers.
 She was only 30 at the time of this portrait.

 Camille Claudel, bust of a Young Roman